Electronic countermeasure: Radar ECM

 Basic radar ECM strategies are (1) radar interference, (2) target modifications, and (3) changing the electrical properties of air.
 Interference techniques include jamming and deception.
-Jamming is accomplished by a friendly platform transmitting signals on the radar frequency to produce a noise level sufficient to hide echos.
+Jamming is accomplished by a friendly platform transmitting signals on the radar frequency to produce a noise level sufficient to hide echoes.
 The jammer's continuous transmissions will provide a clear direction to the enemy radar, but no range information.
 Deception may use a transponder to mimic the radar echo with a delay to indicate incorrect range.
 Transponders may alternatively increase return echo strength to make a small decoy appear to be a larger target.
 Target modifications include radar absorbing coatings and modifications of the surface shape to either "stealth" a high-value target or enhance reflections from a decoy.
-Dispersal of small aluminium strips called chaff is a common method of changing the electromagnetic properties of air to provide confusing radar echos.
+Dispersal of small aluminium strips called chaff is a common method of changing the electromagnetic properties of air to provide confusing radar echoes.

 Communications ECM

-Radio jamming or communications jamming is the deliberate transmission of radio signals that disrupt communications by decreasing the signal-to-noise ratio to the point where the target communications link is either degraded or denied service.
+Radio or communications jamming is the deliberate transmission of radio signals that disrupt communications by decreasing the signal-to-noise ratio to the point where the target communications link is either degraded or denied service.

 Aircraft ECM

 ECM is practiced by nearly all modern military units—land, sea or air.
 Aircraft, however, are the primary weapons in the ECM battle because they can "see" a larger patch of earth than a sea or land-based unit.
-When employed effectively, ECM can keep aircraft from being tracked by search radars, or targeted by surface-to-air missiles or air-to-air missiles.
-An aircraft ECM can take the form of an attachable underwing pod or could be embedded in the airframe.
-Fighter planes using a conventional electronically scanned antenna mount dedicated jamming pods instead or, in the case of the US, German, and Italian air forces, may rely on electronic warfare aircraft to carry them.
-ECM pods vary widely in power and capability; while many fighter aircraft are capable of carrying an ECM pod, these pods are generally less powerful, capable and of shorter range than the equipment carried by dedicated ECM aircraft, thus making them an important part of the inventory.
+When employed effectively, ECM can keep aircraft from being tracked by search radars or targeted by surface-to-air missiles or air-to-air missiles.
+An aircraft ECM can take the form of an attachable underwing pod or be embedded in the airframe.
+Fighter planes using a conventional electronically scanned antenna mount dedicated jamming pods instead, or, in the case of the US, German, and Italian air forces, may rely on electronic warfare aircraft to carry them.
+ECM pods vary widely in power and capability; while many fighter aircraft are capable of carrying an ECM pod, these pods are generally less powerful, capable and of shorter range than the equipment carried by dedicated ECM aircraft, thus making dedicated ECM aircraft an important part of any air force’s inventory.